 As a professional chef, I’ve made countless versions of tahini sauce in both restaurant and home kitchens.
 The key to achieving an ultra-smooth, whipped texture is a simple yet game-changing technique: adding ice water or ice cubes while blending.
 It lightens the sauce and gives it a velvety finish without any added dairy.
 I also include a handful of creative variations, ranging from spicy to herby to smoky, so that you can customize the base recipe according to your mood or meal.
 Once you master this version, it’ll be a go-to in your kitchen too.

 Chef’s Tip: For a more mellow garlic flavor, mince the garlic and soak it in lemon juice for about 10 minutes before blending.
-The acidity softens intensity while infusing depth.
-You can leave it in for a stronger flavor or strain it for a more subtle taste.
+The acidity softens the garlic’s intensity while infusing depth.
+You can choose to leave the minced garlic in the lemon juice (stronger flavor) or strain it for a more subtle taste.

 Creating this velvety tahini sauce is simple with these chef-tested techniques designed to guarantee perfect texture and flavor.